Lupus Flares: Recognizing one, triggers, and prevention

 - Starting or stopping a new drug: Certain drugs and herbal supplements have been shown to trigger lupus flares.
-Please consult with your physician about sulfonamide antibiotics or any other heral supplements you take or plan on taking.
+Please consult with your healthcare practitioner about sulfonamide antibiotics or any other herbal supplements you take or plan on taking.

 Can anything prevent a lupus flare?

-Note: It is very common for patients, who are having no symptoms, to feel as though they are better and stop taking their medications without first consulting their physician.
+Note: It is very common for individuals with lupus, who are having no symptoms, to feel as though they are better and stop taking their medications without first consulting their healthcare practitioner.
 This is very dangerous.
 Stopping a prescribed medication like Plaquenil could feasibly cause a flare.
-Again, please speak clearly and often with your medical caregiver about any and all medication decisions.
+Again, please speak clearly and often with your healthcare practitioner about any and all medication decisions.
 Ask as many questions as you need to make sure you feel comfortable and have a clear understanding of what you are taking and why.
-Be sure to make any new caregiver aware that you have lupus before they prescribe any medications.
+Be sure to make any new practitioner aware that you have lupus before they prescribe any medications.
 This is also relevant advice when considering receiving any immunizations.
-Your physician has probably created a plan of treatment that was specifically designed for you and your lupus symptoms.
+Your healthcare practitioner has probably created a plan of treatment that was specifically designed for you and your lupus symptoms.
 The most important thing is for you to completely understand this plan and the steps needed to keep your disease under control and avoid a lupus flare.

 Your plan may include some or all of the following:

-- Take your prescribed medications as indicated by your physician
+- take your prescribed medications as indicated by your healthcare practitioner;

-- Avoidance of direct sunlight and other sources of ultraviolet light, see our blog on photosensitivity.
+- avoidance of direct sunlight and other sources of ultraviolet light, see our blog on photosensitivity; and

-Sometimes, despite you and your medical caregiver’s best attempts, you may still experience a lupus flare.
-If you suspect that you are having a flare, please contact your physician immediately so that any adjustments to your treatment plan and medications can be made.
+Sometimes, despite you and your healthcare practitioner’s best attempts, you may still experience a lupus flare.
+If you suspect that you are having a flare, please contact your practitioner immediately so that any adjustments to your treatment plan and medications can be made.
 We hope that this has been an informative and helpful blog.
 If you think so, please share it with your social networks or pin any of the above images to Pinterest by clicking on the icons below.
 Together we can spread lupus information and awareness.

 Jewett-Tennant, J. (2019).
 Coping with lupus.
 Retrieved from: https://www.verywellhealth.com/coping-with-lupus-2249931